 The days are longer, the Sun is shining brighter and there’s a certain upbeat feel to the mornings.
 Dare I say it, Spring has come?
-In this instalment of The Wind Up we take a look at a variety of different pieces from some lesser known manufacturers all the way up to Vacheron Constantin’s latest super complication.
+In this instalment of The Wind Up we take a look at a variety of different pieces from some lesser known INTERVIEW: The Timing is Right for Marcus Bontempelli all the way up to Vacheron Constantin’s latest super complication.
 So as always, sit back, relax and enjoy!

 You’ll also like: